BallOfClay/fraud_detection/group_readme.md

       dtype='object')

 After our EDA, the features that we really wanted to target in our model were:
-1. "country":  Country of Origin for Account
+1. `country`:  Country of Origin for Account
-2. "description":  Text string with lots of descriptive words which can be featurized using doc2vec.
+2. `description`:  Text string with lots of descriptive words which can be featurized using doc2vec.
 Next, we cluster these vectors and assign the cluster number to a feature.
-3. "time_differential" columns could be important.
-We did this unpacking with "days till event", "days to publish", "event duration in days".
+3. `time_differential` columns could be important.
+We did this unpacking with `days till event`, `days to publish`, `event duration in days`.
 Would expect most events to happen within two month time period
-4. "previous_payouts":  If they have had previous payouts, they are probably a reputable organization.
+4. `previous_payouts`:  If they have had previous payouts, they are probably a reputable organization.
-5.  "venue_country":  Does it match country of origin?
+5.  `venue_country`:  Does it match country of origin?
-6.  "sale_duration":  most events should happen within one to two months of the posting.
+6.  `sale_duration`:  most events should happen within one to two months of the posting.
 7. Are there org_facebook and org_twitter numbers unique to fraudulent cases.
 Seth checked this out and we did not observe any meaningful new information from the distribution plots so we left this feature out
-8.  "name":  Go through doc2vec, KMeans Clustering, and Cluster # assignment process  ie - "J. Anthony Brown & Friends Comedy Show"
+8.  `name`:  Go through doc2vec, KMeans Clustering, and Cluster # assignment process  ie - "J. Anthony Brown & Friends Comedy Show"
 9. `venue_name`:  Same process as above....
 ie- "Blow The Whistle On Bullying ~ It Matters What...""
 10. ticket types(list with dictionary): get cost and quantity_total.
 Would get suspicious if a ticket cost $1 or $1000.
 Would also be suspicious if the quantity total was 5 or 10,000.